WCVR: History

 In 1999, the Stokes sold WWWT and WCVR-FM to Excalibur Media; Excalibur, in turn, was sold to Clear Channel Communications the following year.
 Soon after taking over, Clear Channel returned WWWT to separate programming, airing Jones Radio Networks' oldies service, Good Time Oldies.
 The station switched to a talk format in May 2003; initially a simulcast of WSYB in Rutland, it began to relay WTSL in Hanover, New Hampshire in 2006 (following Clear Channel's sale of WSYB), at which point the WTSJ call letters were adopted.
 A few months later, WTSL was also sold, and WTSJ again changed simulcasts, this time to WXZO and WEAV in the Champlain Valley.

 In January 2008, Clear Channel agreed to sell its Vermont stations to Vox Communications as part of Clear Channel's plan to divest itself of most of its smaller market radio stations.
 The sale was completed July 25, 2008.
 Vox soon concluded that it had no interest in retaining WTSJ and WCVR-FM, and reached a deal to sell the stations to Great Eastern Radio in September 2008.
 Great Eastern switched WTSJ to a simulcast of Lebanon, New Hampshire country station WXXK.
 However, it never closed on the deal, and a year later Vox retook the station and reinstated the simulcast of WEAV.

 In March 2010, another deal to sell WTSJ, this time to Koor Communications, was reached.
 Koor took over the station on March 12, and reverted the station to Real Country.
 The WCVR call letters were reinstated on April 23, and the sale was finalized on June 25.

 On February 3, 2017, WCVR was purchased by Sugar River Media, LLC.
 As of April 2017, the station has been re-branded as "North Country 1320".

 Programming

-Since March 31, 2017 at 8:00 p.m. local time, most programming on WCVR is generated locally.
-According to the station's website, music programming is a blend of country and roots music with CBS Radio News at the top of every hour.
+Since March 31, 2017, at 8:00 p.m. local time, most programming on WCVR is generated locally.
+According to the station's website, music programming is a blend of country and roots music with CBS News Radio at the top of every hour.